Glider: Global and Local Instruction-Driven Expert Router: Related Works

-$\mathtt{Routerless~Methods:}$ This final category encompasses methods that do not rely on an explicitly trained router.
+\paragraph{Routerless~Methods:} This final category encompasses methods that do not rely on an explicitly trained router.
 Instead, these methods often employ alternative mechanisms, such as heuristics or rule-based systems, for routing decisions.
-Examples include Arrow $\nearrow$~\citep{ostapenko2024towards}, PHATGOOSE~\citep{muqeeth2024learning}, the ``ask an LLM" routing of Airoboros~\citep{durbin2024airoboros} and LlamaIndex~\citep{liu2024llamaindex}.
+Examples include Arrow~\citep{ostapenko2024towards}, PHATGOOSE~\citep{muqeeth2024learning}, the ``ask an LLM" routing of Airoboros~\citep{durbin2024airoboros} and LlamaIndex~\citep{liu2024llamaindex}. \newtxt{Phatgoose and Arrow use only local routers, in contrast, \method{} uses both local and global guidance for routing.}

-\paragraph{Model Merging.} Model merging~\citep{yadav2023ties,choshen2022fusing,wortsman2022model,rame2022recycling,matena2022merging,ilharco2022editing,tam2023merging,jin2022dataless,yang2023adamerging} consolidates multiple independently trained models with identical architectures into a unified model that preserves individual model capabilities.
-While simple parameter averaging suffices for models within a linearly connected low-loss parameter space~\citep{mcmahan2017communication,stich2018local,frankle2020linear, wortsman2021learning}, more sophisticated techniques are necessary for complex scenarios.
-For instance, task vectors facilitate merging expert models trained on diverse domains~\citep{ilharco2022editing}.
-Additionally, methods like weighted merging using Fisher Importance Matrices~\citep{matena2022merging, tam2023merging} and TIES-Merging, which addresses sign disagreements and redundancy~\citep{yadav2023ties} offers improved performance.
-As a non-adaptive expert aggregation method, merging serves as a fundamental baseline for numerous Model Editing with Regularization (MoErging) techniques.